FirefoxMetzger/example_project/README.md

 4. Contribution
 5. Tests
 6. FindPackage Example
-7. How To Modify Files
-8. Top Level File Content
+7. Top Level File Content

 ## Dependencies
 This section *must* be included in the project.
 It links to projects / repos this project needs to build successfully.